Maryhill Loops Road

 Historically, it was part of a larger road that encompassed several miles over which seven different experimental roads were constructed.
 It rises 850 feet in a series of 25 curves, eight of them hairpin turns, at a grade of 5%.
 In 1998, a 3.6 mile section of the road was completely refurbished and received the Outstanding Project of Historical Significance Award from the American Public Works Association, Washington State Chapter.

-Take your car for a spin on the historic Maryhill Loops Road twice a year – during Members Appreciation Day and Car is King Weekend.
+Take your car for a spin on the historic Maryhill Loops Road twice a year – during Members’ Appreciation Day and Car is King Weekend.
+Check our calendar of events for more information.

 Directions & Hours